corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-ledger-token-selection.md

 As described, a Token is a representation of state that is available to spend.
 There following rules control the eligibility of a token/state for selection:

 * **Consumed/Unconsumed Status** Only tokens that are unconsumed are eligible for selection.
 When a transaction is finalized, all the input states for that transaction are considered consumed and immediately become ineligible for selection.
 Conversely, any output states of a finalized transaction, become available for selection, if the other criteria below are met.
-* **Relevancy** By default, a state is relevant if the holding identity (node) is a participant in the transaction.
-However, the you can control the relevancy of a state by implementing the `isRelevant` method on the states contract.
+* **Relevancy:** By default, a state is relevant if the holding identity (node) is a participant in the transaction.
+However, you can control the relevancy of a state by implementing the `isRelevant` method on the states' contract.
 Only output states marked as `isRelevant=true` are available for selection.
 * **State Observer** Only states that have an associated implementation of `UtxoLedgerTokenStateObserver` are available for selection.